MMA Needs Nick Diaz

 The timing of such a post is the clincher here.
 Recently it was reported that Diaz had accepted a one-year suspension from USADA for neglecting to inform them of his whereabouts on multiple occasions.
 The Golden Snitch himself – Jeff Novitzky – said on the Joe Rogan podcast that it was quite clear to everyone involved that this was less incriminating than it was Nick Diaz simply being Nick Diaz.

-The suspension however, is retroactive, meaning it expires the week of April 14th, 2018.
+The suspension, however, is retroactive, meaning it expires the week of April 14th, 2018.
 So, Nick can fight again soon, and the Instagram post would indicate a desire.
 Nick remains an enigma of course, so it could be dangerous for Diaz fans to get their hopes up.
 Nevertheless, this is the most persuasive piece of evidence we’ve seen in a while.
 But, if a return does come to fruition, where does Nick Diaz fit in?

 On the face of it, three years is not a long time, but the sport has changed tremendously since Stockton’s favourite son last stepped into an octagon.
 USADA came in like a wrecking ball and new ownership has seen some questionable booking decisions.
 This could be a good thing for Nick though.

 Despite what you may remember about Diaz, he was never really a cowboy, or at least not towards the end of his career.
 He wanted money fights against big names.
 His last fight was a clear example of this very practice.
-Diaz vs Anderson Silva made no sense in terms of rankings (“rankings” lol) and wasn’t even in Diaz’s normal weight class of welterweight, instead being up at middleweight.
+Diaz vs Anderson Silva made no sense in terms of rankings (“rankings” lol) and wasn’t even in Diaz’s normal weight class of welterweight, instead of being at middleweight.
 It was simply a huge main event between two of the biggest names in the sport.

 Keeping It 100